Climate Change - Misconceptions

-There is also the fact that many of the articles that doubt global warming are sponsored by the oil and related industries.
+There is also the fact that many of the people and articles that doubt global warming are sponsored by the oil and related industries.

 Many who doubt mans influence on global warming by releasing carbon dioxide from fossil fuels are driven by a dislike of taxes that are being raised by politicians as a result.
 Arguments frequently start with not wanting to pay tax and end up with deciding global warming is not happening.

 97% of climate scientists agree that climate warming trends over the last 100 years are most likely the result of human activities.